mikolajkozlowskiii/witchblog-microservices/README.md

 ## Frontend

-The frontend application can be accessed at: [Frontend Repository/URL - Please add the actual link here]
+The frontend application can be accessed at: [Frontend Repository](https://github.com/mpszkudlarek/witch-blog)
 ## API Communication

 The application works with both **WebSocket** and standard **REST API** calls.